 Bar Review Program

 Program is designed help students transition into law practice.
 California Western School of Law offers

 - Advanced Legal Analysis, taken in the second year.

 - Pre-Bar Review, taken in the last trimester.

-Bar Review course, taken after graduation by qualifying students.
+- Bar Review course, taken after graduation by qualifying students.

-Academic Achievement Workshop
+The Academic Achievement

-Shane Dizon, Assistant Dean for Academic Achievement, 619-515-1578
+Kiyana Kiel, Assistant Dean for Academic Achievement, 619-515-1578

-Carly Sassi, Assistant Director of Bar Programs, 619-525-1680
+Carly Sassi, Associate Director of Academic Achievement, 619-525-1680